sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

 #### New Key
-Frame will set the key immediately on the decrypts when it is received and destroys the old key material, so if the key manager sends a new key during the call, it is recommended not to start using it immediately and wait for a short time to make sure it is delivered to all other clients before using it to decrease the number of decryption failure.
+SFrame will set the key immediately on the decrypts when it is received and destroys the old key material, so if the key manager sends a new key during the call, it is recommended not to start using it immediately and wait for a short time to make sure it is delivered to all other clients before using it to decrease the number of decryption failure.
 It is up to the application and the key manager to define how long this period is.

 ## Authentication

-Every client in the call knows the secret key for all other clients so it can decrypt their traffic, it means a malicious client can impersonate any other client in the call by using the victim key to encrypt their traffic.
-This might not be a problem for consumer application where the number of clients in the call is small and users know each others, however for enterprise use case where large conference call is common, an authentication mechanism is needed to protect against malicious users.
+Every client in the call knows the secret key for all other clients so it can decrypt their traffic, it also means a malicious client can impersonate any other client in the call by using the victim key to encrypt their traffic.
+This might not be a problem for consumer application where the number of clients in the call is small and users know each others, however for enterprise use case where large conference calls are common, an authentication mechanism is needed to protect against malicious users.
 This authentication will come with extra cost.

 Adding a digital signature to each encrypted frame will be an overkill, instead we propose adding signature over multiple frames.

 The signature is calculated by concatenating the authentication tags of the frames that the sender wants to authenticate (in reverse sent order) and signing it with the signature key.
-Signature keys are exchanged out of band along the secret keys.
+Signature keys are exchanged out of band along the encryption keys.

 ~~~~~
 Signature = Sign(Key, AuthTag(Frame N) || AuthTag(Frame N-1) || ...|| AuthTag(Frame N-M))